-b) Lease Concessions Related to COVID-19 beyond June 30, 2021 (amendments to IFRS 16)
+b) COVID-19 Related Lease Concessions (Amendments to IFRS 16)

-In May 2020, the IASB issued COVID-19 Related Lease Concessions (Amendments to IFRS 16) to provide tenants with an exemption to assess whether COVID-19 related lease concessions are a modification to the lease.
-At the date of issuance, the practical expedient was limited to lease concessions for which any reduction in lease payments affected only payments originally owed on or before June 30, 2021.
-Given that lessors continue to grant related lease concessions to COVID-19 to tenants and given the continuing and significant effects of the pandemic, the IASB decided to extend the period over which the practical file is available.
+In May 2020, the IASB issued COVID-19 Related Lease Concessions (Amendments to IFRS 16) to provide lessees with an exemption to assess whether COVID-19 related lease concessions are a lease modification.
+At the date of issuance, the practical dossier was limited to lease concessions for which any reduction in lease payments affected only payments originally due on or before June 30, 2021.
+Given that lessors continue to grant COVID-19 related lease awards to lessees and given the continuing and significant effects of the pandemic, the IASB decided to extend the period over which the practical expedient is available.

-The changes amend IFRS 16 for:
+The changes amend IFRS 16 to:

-- a) Allow a lessee to apply the practical expedient to lease concessions for which any reduction in lease payments affects only payments originally due on or before June 30, 2022 (instead of only payments originally due on or after June 30, 2021); - b) Require a lessee to apply the amendments to do so for annual reporting periods beginning on or after April 1, 2021;
+i) Permit a lessee to apply the practical expedient to lease concessions for which any reduction in lease payments affects only payments originally due on or before

+June 30, 2022 (rather than only payments originally due on or after June 30, 2021):

-- c) Require a lessee to apply the amendments to do so retrospectively, recognizing the cumulative effect of initially applying the amendment as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the annual reporting period. in which the lessee applies the amendments for the first time; and - d) Specify that, in the reporting period in which a lessee applies the amendments for the first time, a lessee is not required to disclose the information requested in paragraph 28 (f) of IAS 8.
+- ii) Require a lessee that applies the amendments to do so for annual reporting periods beginning on or after April 1, 2021; - iii) Require a lessee that applies the amendments to do so retrospectively, recognizing the cumulative effect of initially applying the amendment as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the annual reporting period in which the lessee first applies the amendments; and - iv) Specify that, in the reporting period in which a lessee first applies the amendments, a lessee is not required to disclose the information required by paragraph 28(f) of IAS 8.

-The application of these amendments had no impact on the consolidated financial statements of the Corporation, however it could affect the accounting of future transactions or agreements.
+The application of these amendments had no impact on the Corporation's consolidated financial statements, but may affect the accounting for future transactions or arrangements.